dfrojas/dfrojas.github.io/_posts/2024-22-11-integrating-Rust-and-SwiftUI.md

 ### pkg-config file: Linking Everything Together

 The pkg-config configuration file plays a crucial role.
 It tells the build system how to find and link our Rust library.
-This file works in conjunction with our Package.swift configuration (specifically with the systemLibrary target), especificalle in this line: https://github.com/dfrojas/openwater/blob/7861ab81e2b947c34ca1ee2a9612c3b960cd4b0b/src/gui/Package.swift#L24
+This file works in conjunction with our Package.swift configuration (specifically with the systemLibrary target), specifically in [this line]( https://github.com/dfrojas/openwater/blob/7861ab81e2b947c34ca1ee2a9612c3b960cd4b0b/src/gui/Package.swift#L24){:target="_blank"}.
 <figure>
   <figcaption>File: gui/openwater.pc</figcaption>
 {% highlight bash %}